B. Summary of significant accounting policies

 For all interest bearing financial assets measured at amortized cost, interest income is recorded using the effective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset.

-b) Property, Plant and Equipment
+b) Property, plant and equipment

 i.
-Recognition and Measurement
+Recognition and measurement

-Items of property, plant and equipment (PPE) are stated at acquisition cost, net of accumulated depreciation and accumulated impairment losses, if any.
+(PPE) are stated at acquisition cost, net of accumulated depreciation and accumulated impairment losses, if any.
 The cost of an item of PPE comprises its purchase price, including import duties and other non-refundable taxes or levies, borrowing costs if any and any directly attributable cost of bringing the asset to its working condition for its intended use.
 Any trade discounts and rebates are deducted in arriving at the purchase price.

-Expenditure/ Income during construction period is included under Capital Work-in-Progress, and the same is allocated to the respective PPE on the completion of their construction.
-Advances given towards acquisition or construction of PPE outstanding at each reporting date are disclosed as Capital Advances under “Other non-current Assets”.
+Expenditure/income during construction period is included under Capital work in progress, and the same is allocated to the respective PPE on the completion of their construction.
+Advances given towards acquisition or construction of PPE outstanding at each reporting date are disclosed as Capital Advances under "Other non-current assets"'

 If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.